 Yousra has also returned to the country after winning Thomson Foundation’s Young Journalist Award in 2016 – staged jointly with the UK Foreign Press Association.

 About: Helen is an experienced trainer, consultant and project manager with a background in programme making and management.
-She led the five year media capacity building project in Sudan.
+She is the Director of Thomson Foundation’s Sudan programme.